hyperledger/besu-docs/docs/Reference/API-Methods.md

 or `pending`, as described in [Block Parameter](../HowTo/Interact/APIs/Using-JSON-RPC-API.md#block-parameter).

 `array of strings` - Tracing options are [`trace`, `vmTrace`, and `stateDiff`](../Concepts/Transactions/Trace-Types.md).
-Specify any combination of the three options.
+Specify any combination of the three options including none of them.

 **Returns**